 When I first heard the Brewery was set for the chopping block, I freaked out...
 I literally cried at the thought of the loss of this amazing building. (and at this point, i had never been inside it- only taken photos of the facade and seen photos from within).
 I started researching the economics of the area and projects that had saved buildings like this- i'd been pretty active on Indiegogo and Kickstarter looking for 3-D printers, so i'd seen a few where they raised money towards something like this.
 The Huntridge Theater in Las Vegas was my case study- they raised $207,355 against a $150,000 goal to just put on an event to show the space was viable and worth saving.

-Per their indiegogo campaign "Even if we raise this campaign’s full amount and end up with $150,000 or more, that’s obviously not even close to enough to lovingly renovate, and reopen, or even buy the Huntridge.
+campaign’s full amount and end up with $150,000 or more, that’s obviously not

-It will prove that community support exists to justify much larger private investment in a project that is motivated more by passion than just profits."
+It will prove that community support exists to justify much larger private investment in a project

 >So i decided to start an indiegogo for the Brewery, but i needed help.
 Photographer Walter Arnold (look here! ) had taken some amazing photos of the Brewery, so i asked if i could link to his images to show people what they were saving.
 He was all about it and suggested i contact June of Memphis Heritage to see how they could get involved in saving the Brewery.
 I'm sure my email came across as a little bit of begging, but i was desperate to get people in action- the newspaper article said we only had 30 days!
 I flooded my facebook feed with photos, links, requests for action, and down right pleading.